 Statement of Additional Information: The Funds' SAI provides additional details about the investments of each Fund and certain other additional information.
-A current SAI dated August 5, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated February 28, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Funds' investments will be available in the Funds' annual and semi-annual reports to shareholders.
-In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance after the first fiscal year each Fund is in operation.
+Annual/Semi-Annual Reports: Additional information about the Funds' investments is available in the Funds' annual and semi-annual reports to shareholders and in Form N-CSR.
+In the Funds' annual reports, you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.

-You can obtain free copies of these documents, when available, request other information or make general inquiries about the Fund by contacting the Fund at the YieldMaxTM Funds, c/o U.S. Bank Global Fund Services, P.O.
+You can request free copies of these documents, when available, request other information or make general inquiries about the Fund by contacting the Fund at the YieldMaxTM Funds, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or calling (866) 864-3968.